Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Diversity

 Calgary is one of the most diverse cities in Canada.
-More than 400,000 immigrants are living in the city (2016 Census) and this number continues to climb.
+More than 400,000 immigrants live in the city (2016 Census) and this number continues to climb.
 More than 20,000 new immigrants move to this city each year.

 Immigrants account for one-third of the workforce in the city.
 More than 40% of newcomers work in manufacturing.
 Immigrants account for 42% of all workers in tourism, accommodation, and food services.